Soodla Reservoir

-Soodla Reservoir is located on Soodla river in Pillapalu Village, Anija Parish, Harju County, Estonia, near Kehra and Kuusalu.
+The Soodla Reservoir (Soodla veehoidla) is a lake in Estonia.
+It is located on the Soodla River in the village of Pillapalu in Anija Parish, Harju County, near Kehra and Kuusalu.

-The reservoir is part of the Tallinn water supply system and feeds Jägala, Aavoja and Pirita rivers with water through Raudoja Reservoir.
-Water flows from Soodla to Raudoja Reservoir through a 704 m long 1000 mm diameter steel pipe.
+The reservoir is part of the Tallinn water supply system, and it feeds the Jägala, Aavoja, and Pirita rivers with water through the Raudoja Reservoir.
+Water flows from the Soodla Reservoir to the Raudoja Reservoir through a 704 m long 1000 mm diameter steel pipe.

+Physical description

-The area of the reservoir is 271 ha, average depth is 3.2 m and maximum depth is 13 m.
+The lake has an area of 262.5 ha, and it has four islands with a combined area of 10.0 ha.
+The lake has an average depth of 3.6 m and a maximum depth of 12.5 m.
+It is 7330 m long, and its shoreline measures 25810 m.
+It has a volume of 9685000 m3.

 History

 Plans to build the reservoir date back to 1975.
 The reservoir was built and flooded in 1981.